BunnyNoBugs/arxiv-rag/README.md

 - Conversation history for continuity.
 - The current user question to tailor responses precisely.

+**Validation**
+The validation of the RAG was conducted with LLM-as-judge method using Judging LLM: Mistral Large.
+The system gave:

+- Response vs reference answer: 0.89
+- Response vs input: 0.90

 🚀 Deployment Instructions
 **Telegram Bot Integration**
 This project includes a Telegram bot deployment for convenient interaction for users.
 Follow these steps to deploy and run the bot: